Golf Cart Tips Site Logo

 First, you turn the key, press the pedal, and listen for a click.
 If nothing happens, it’s most likely an electrical issue.
 On gasoline carts, check the battery that turns the engine over to make sure it is charged.
 On Electric carts, the battery pack should be checked for a full charge.
 If there is no click when the pedal is pushed, then there is no solenoid activity.

-Troubleshooting Gas Golf Cart Problems And Starting Systems
+Troubleshooting Gas Golf Cart Won’t Start Problems And Systems

 Fuses